stephanieegwuchukwu-ai/stephanieegwuchukwu-aiceamls26.github.io/pages/about-me.md

     My research interests  have to do with AI ethics, algorithmic biases, and fairness when it comes to healthcare technology, including how data-driven approaches enable reliable and humanistic medical decisions and ethics.
 I'm especially curious about how everyday tools can be made more accessible and adaptive through smart software.

-    Outside of class, when I'm not researching I'm in listening to music, I'm cooking, or hanging out with some friends.
+    Outside of class, when I’m not working on research, you can usually find me listening to music, trying new recipes in the kitchen, and spending time with friends.

   hobbies:
     - icon: 🎨